S-Alapati/hsdM_Scanner/README.md

 ### Overview
 This tool scans genome assembly FASTA files to detect **hsdM gene sequences** using **BLASTN**.
 A pre-built BLAST database (`hsdM_db`) created using the hsdM gene sequences extracted from the Restriction Enzyme dataBASE (Roberts, R.J., Vincze, T., Posfai, J., Macelis, D. REBASE: a database for DNA restriction and modification: enzymes, genes and genomes.
 Nucleic Acids Res.
 51: D629-D630 (2023). doi: 10.1093/nar/gkac975) is provided for faster searches on entire genome irrespective of its size!

+### Description
+The hsdM BLAST Scanner is a powerful tool designed to help researchers detect hsdM gene sequences in genome assembly FASTA files.
+By leveraging the BLASTN algorithm, this tool compares the input genomes against a pre-built BLAST database of hsdM gene sequences for efficient and accurate sequence identification.

+Ideal for genomic studies focused on the hsdM gene in prokaryotic genomes, the scanner supports multi-threading for fast searches on large datasets and provides customizable filters for sequence identity and coverage.
+Output is generated both as console reports for top matches and detailed results stored in a CSV file for further analysis.

+This tool is essential for anyone working on hsdM gene detection and provides an easy-to-use, reliable solution for integrating genomic data analysis into research workflows.

 ### Installation
 #### Prerequisites:
 - Python (≥3.7)